PyCQA/isort/docs/configuration/options.md

 ## Show Files

-See the files isort will be ran against with the current config options.
+See the files isort will be run against with the current config options.

 **Type:** Bool
 **Default:** `False`